SHARING YOUR PROJECTS

 She gave me rough final measurements, and initially I made three stuffed chicken bases in muslin to find the shape she liked best (we used the third one).
 I found a rooster photo online that suggested the colors to use.
 I inserted a little bag into the base filled with about a pound and a half of smooth stones to weight him on the bottom; this helped keep him upright while working on him.

 I began this project thinking more in terms of applique, but in the end I decided that paper piecing was much faster and saner.
 I divided the chicken into the major pieces: bottom, lower front, back, neck, wings, tail, head, beak, and comb.
 I designed and paper-pieced the pieces and then appliqued them to the base.
-I bought exactly one quarter-yard of material that I didn't need, and all the rest of the fabric came my 40-year stash.
+I bought exactly one quarter-yard of material (that I didn't need or use), and all the rest of the fabric came my stash of 40 years.
 I managed to get it done by the beginning of December for Christmas.